sybrew/the-seo-framework/readme.txt

 **Summarized:**

 * TSF now integrates completely with attachment pages.
-* Non-custom Facebook profile links can now be set via the Social SEO settings and user's Authorial Info settings.
+* Non-personalized Facebook profile links can now be set via the Social SEO settings and user's Authorial Info settings.
 * Seven bugs have been fixed, mainly involving descriptions and the sitemap.
 * The plugin now suggests, **once**, that you can use Focus keywords via the Extension Manager.